Are You Suffering From Bone Bruises After a Blue Springs Car Accident?

 How do you know if you have a bone bruise?

-If you have a bone bruise, the doctor will take an x-ray to confirm that the bone is not fractured.
+If you have a bone bruise, the doctor will likely take an X-ray to confirm that the bone is not fractured.
 He may also order magnetic resonance imaging (MRI), which will allow him to see the extent of the injury.

 How are bone bruises treated?